am-eric/Google-Data-Analytics-Project/README.md

 -   However, Casual members spend more time on the bike compared to members

-![Average_duration against weekday by usertype](Rplot Average_duration  against weekday by usertype.png)
+![average duration vs weekday by usertype.](Rplot average duration vs weekday by usertype.png)